Nasi pecel

-Nasi pecel is an Indonesian rice dish from Java served with pecel (cooked vegetables and peanut sauce).
+Nasi pecel also known as Sega pecel in Javanese is an Indonesian rice dish from Java served with pecel (cooked vegetables and peanut sauce).
 The vegetables are usually kangkung or water spinach, long beans, cassava leaves, papaya leaves, and in East Java often used kembang turi.
-It tastes best when eaten with fried tempeh and traditional cracker called peyek.
+It is often eaten with fried tempeh and traditional crackers called peyek.
 It is popular in East and Central Java.